apache/flink/docs/setup/config.md

 - `env.java.home`: The path to the Java installation to use (DEFAULT: system's default Java installation, if found).
 Needs to be specified if the startup scripts fail to automatically resolve the java home directory.
 Can be specified to point to a specific java installation or version.
 If this option is not specified, the startup scripts also evaluate the `$JAVA_HOME` environment variable.

 - `env.java.opts`: Set custom JVM options.
-This value is respected by Flink's start scripts and Flink's YARN client.
+This value is respected by Flink's start scripts, both JobManager and TaskManager, and Flink's YARN client.
 This can be used to set different garbage collectors or to include remote debuggers into the JVMs running Flink's services.
+Use `env.java.opts.jobmanager` and `env.java.opts.taskmanager` for JobManager or TaskManager-specific options, respectively.

+- `env.java.opts.jobmanager`: JobManager-specific JVM options.
+These are used in addition to the regular `env.java.opts`.

+- `env.java.opts.taskmanager`: TaskManager-specific JVM options.
+These are used in addition to the regular `env.java.opts`.

 - `jobmanager.rpc.address`: The IP address of the JobManager, which is the master/coordinator of the distributed system (DEFAULT: localhost).